Ashley Senary Dahlberg

 Related services and key industries

-While Ashley has represented a diverse mix of commercial entities, her practice concentrates on financial services and securities litigation, including representing US and non-US banks, broker-dealers, municipal advisors, and investment banks in complex disputes.
+Ashley's practice concentrates on financial services and securities litigation, including representing US and non-US banks, broker-dealers, municipal advisors, and investment banks in complex disputes.
 She also represents leading financial institutions in both issue-specific and enterprise-wide regulatory investigations, including enforcement actions brought by the SEC, FINRA and other federal and state regulators.
 Ashley has worked with a full-service team across our offices on numerous confidential internal investigations for financial firms, and has brought cases to trial and arbitration before Texas state courts, federal courts, and FINRA forums.

 Ashley frequently brings her skills as a trial attorney to assist in pro bono matters.
 Ashley represented a pro bono client in a complex asylum trial related to the persecution of women in northern Africa, resulting in asylum for the client.
 She also routinely represents pro bono clients in connection with the Community Justice Center in San Antonio.